Canop/bounded-cache/readme.md

 ### content()

 Returns all pairs (key,value), from the oldest to the last recently accessed.
 This operation is only here for test purposes.

+## Development

+Most well known V8 optimization tricks/advices are trade-offs which pay or not depending on many factors (making the object bigger to enable faster operations is cool until the GC kick in for example).
+I wrote a few implementations to compare and find what's more efficient in the specific case of bounded-cache.

+### Tests

+Test the correctness of all implementations :

+	npm install -g buster-test
+	./buster-test

+### Benchmark

+Run the benchmark :

+	./bench

+The tests are in `benchmark/compare.js`

+I've included in the benchmark another popular and similar library.
+The purpose isn't to prove my library is better or faster, as its use case probably isn't exactly the same, but to have a reference point.